grisoniFr/bmf_qsar/README.md

 ### Information

-This repository contains two types of material
+From this webpage, you can have access to two types of material:
 * **logBMF dataset**
 * **BIOMAP software**